Symptoms of vaginal thrush

 - your symptoms keep coming back

-If you’re sexually active, your GP may take more swabs to test for other infections at the same time.
-Your GP will then send the swabs to a laboratory for testing.
+If you’re sexually active, your doctor or nurse may take more swabs to test for other infections at the same time.
+And they might also check the acidity (pH) of your vagina with a swab as it might help to tell what’s causing your symptoms.

-Creams and pessaries for vaginal thrush may damage condoms and diaphragms.
-If you use these for contraception or to protect you from sexually transmitted infections, speak to your GP or pharmacist for advice.
+If you're sexually activeSome creams and pessaries for vaginal thrush may damage condoms and diaphragms.
+If you use these for contraception or to protect you from sexually transmitted infections, ask your GP, nurse, or pharmacist for advice on what to use.

 - taking antibiotics